Sergei Ordzhonikidze

-Sergei Alexandrovich Ordzhonikidze (Сергей Александрович Орджоникидзе; born 14 March 1946 in Moscow) is a Russian diplomat.
+Sergei Alexandrovich Ordzhonikidze (Сергей Александрович Орджоникидзе; born 14 March 1946) is a Russian diplomat.
 He was the Director-General of the United Nations Office at Geneva from 2002 to 2011.

 Early life and education

 He was born in Moscow in early 1946.
 His mother, Eteri (1923-2010), was the adopted daughter of Georgian-Soviet revolutionary Sergo Ordzhonikidze.
 His father was Alexander Sergeevich Piradov, a Soviet ambassador from Tbilisi.
 Ordzhonikidze finished his study in the Moscow State Institute of International Relations in 1969 and completed his postgraduate studies in International Law at the Diplomatic Academy of Moscow in 1978.
-He is fluent in English and Spanish, and knows how to speak French.
+He is fluent in English and Spanish, and can also speak French.

 Early career

 He started his career in the Soviet diplomatic service in 1969 and served in the Permanent Mission of the Soviet Union to the United Nations in New York City until 1975.
 From 1975 to 1978, he was Assistant to the Deputy Foreign Minister in Moscow.
 From 1978 to 1983, he continued to serve in his country's permanent mission to the UN in New York City.
 Between 1991 and 1996, he was Deputy Permanent Representative of the Soviet Union and then of the Russian Federation to the United Nations in New York.
 Before that, he was Deputy Chief of the International Legal Department of the Ministry of Foreign Affairs From 1983 to 1991.
 From 1996 to 1999, he served as Director of the Department of International Organizations of the Ministry of Foreign Affairs.
 Ordzhonikidze served as Deputy Minister of Foreign Affairs of the Russian Federation, a post he had held from 1999 to 2002.